 These are not rules, just some guidelines to consider.

 Which Pairs to Day Trade and Actively Manage

 When day trading a 1-minute chart, focus on trading one pair well.
+Only trade more if it actually results in an improvement in your results over trading one.
 There are enough opportunities in a few-hour period to make money.
 Trying to trade more than one pair will likely spread our focus too thin, and we may end up missing some trades as we try to jump back and forth between multiple charts.